 As the largest metropolis in the world, there are too many wacky, unique, interesting, culturally important, and fun things to do in Tokyo to count!
 Here, we’ve prepared a list of the things you have to put on your Tokyo bucket list for your next trip to Japan!
 Don’t miss these 20 things to do in Tokyo!

 Tokyo Station at Night

 If you’re flying into Narita or Haneda Airport, you’ll probably take the limousine bus to Tokyo Station.
 Before going to your hotel, head to the Marunouchi exit on the west side to see the distinctive red brick of Tokyo Station.
 On the east side, go towards the Yaesu exit for shopping and food.
 Head to either Kitchen Street or Tokyo Ramen Street for the best restaurants in Tokyo Station.
 On the Yaesu side, you can also go shopping in Tokyo Station on Character Street, where shops sell goods from your favorite Japanese TV shows.
-You could spend an entire day at Tokyo Station, but don’t neglect doing things nearby like….
+You could spend an entire day at Tokyo Station, but don’t neglect to do other things like….